shawngraham/graham-for-keywords/working-template.md

 ![img](/img/history-anthro-class-msu-daea.png)
 + Artefact Type: class project
 + Source Url: https://matrix-msu.github.io/daea/ (Source code at [https://github.com/matrix-msu/daea](https://github.com/matrix-msu/daea))
-+ Artefact Permissions: No license provided
++ Artefact Permissions: GNU General Public License
 + Creator and Affiliation: Students in the Fall 2014 semester in the Archaeology of Ancient Egypt class (ANP 455) at Michigan State University, led by Ethan Watrall and supported by Brian Geyer.
 The DAEA as a work of collaborative scholarship exemplifies many of the ideas that the previous artefacts point towards.
 Moreover, the act of putting the source code online allows this student scholarship to be leveraged by other students, expanded, and transmogrified.
 Christina Ross forked this and repurposed it to become a microhistory of St. John's, Newfoundland http://xtina-r.github.io/daea/, which was then repurposed and extended by Rob Blades (in progress: http://pembrokesoundscapes.ca).
 Ross's version is on the syllabus in Jeffery McClurken's 'Adventures in Digital History'. http://courses.mcclurken.org/adh/syllabus/).
 The DAEA shows ways that student work can have impact beyond the classroom.